-- Dilutents – these are mainly sugars such as glucose, lactose and mannitol.
+- Diluents – these are mainly sugars such as glucose, lactose and mannitol.
 These are added to bulk out the deal and assist the process of dilution of the drug for injection.

-While impurities and dilutents can, in themselves be dangerous, the likelihood of this happening has often been exaggerated.
-While rumours circulate about drugs cut with rat poison, strychnine and brick dust such contamination is rare.
-It is not in the dealer’s interest to have customers dropping dead from deliberately contaminated drugs.
+While impurities and diluents can be dangerous in themselves, the likelihood of dangerous substances added to drugs has often been exaggerated.
+Rumours have circulated about drugs cut with rat poison, strychnine and brick dust, but such contamination is rare.
+It is not in the dealer’s interest to have customers dying from deliberately contaminated drugs.
 In contrast people will return to get drugs from dealers who offer good quality substances.

 Please note that this is a guide to national patterns and should not be relied on to determine the content of substances circulating in your area.
 The purity of street drugs varies between different areas and can change within a matter of days.